filecoin-project/fvm-docs/content/en/docs/how-tos/basics/install-lotus/index.md

 ### M1-based macs

 This script is for M1-based Macs only and will not work for Intel-based Macs.
 You must be using MacOS 11.0 _Big Sur_ or higher.
-This script has not been tested on M2 CPUs, however it may still work.
+This script has not been tested on M2 CPUs; however it may still work.

 You must have the following software installed: